Live News Articles Safety Guide Register Now ▶

 Quick answer

-• OKX copy trading is a legitimate, functional product with real risk controls.
-It is not a scam or an empty feature.
+• OKX copy trading is a functional product with genuine risk controls.
+It is not a scam or a hollow feature.

-• The provider marketplace is large but unaudited; filtering by 90-day drawdown and trade count is essential before following anyone.
+• The provider marketplace is large but unaudited: filtering by 90-day drawdown, trade count, and AUM is essential before following anyone.

-• Fees are competitive but compound: spot/perp trading fees plus a provider profit share commission.
+• Fees compound across two layers — standard spot/perp trading fees plus a provider-set profit share commission.

 Evidence snapshot

-Provider count100,000+ signal providers listedOKX marketplace, early 2026 — unverified by third parties
+Provider count100,000+ signal providers listedOKX marketplace, mid-2026 — not independently verified by third parties

-KYC requirementRequired before copy trading activationOKX terms of service
+KYC requirementRequired before copy trading activationOKX help center

 Fit / not-fit